 Technology has to do with the application of scientific knowledge to the economic (profitable) production of goods and services.
-This book is concerned with the size or scale of working machines and devices in different forms of technology.
-It is particularly concerned with the smallest devices that are possible, and equally with the appropriate laws of nanometer-scale physics: "nanophysics", which are available to accurately predict behavior of matter on this invisible scale.
+This textbook is concerned with the size or scale of working machines and devices in different forms of technology.
+It is particularly concerned with the smallest devices that are possible, and equally with the appropriate laws of nanometer-scale physics: "nanophysics," which are available to accurately predict behavior of matter on this invisible scale.
 Physical behavior at the nanometer scale is predicted accurately by quantum mechanics, represented by Schrodinger's equation.
 Schrodinger's equation provides a quantitative understanding of the structure and properties of atoms.
-Chemical matter, molecules, and even the cells of biology, being made of atoms, are therefore, in principle, accurately described (given enough computing power) by this well tested formulation of nanophysics.
+Chemical matter, molecules, and even the cells of biology, being made of atoms, are therefore, in principle, accurately described (given enough computing power) by this well-tested formulation of nanophysics.

 There are often advantages in making devices smaller, as in modern semiconductor electronics.
-What are the limits to miniaturization, how small a device can be made?
-Any device must be composed of atoms, whose sizes are the order of 0.1 nanometer.
-Here the word "nanotechnology" will be associated with human-designed working devices in which some essential element or elements, produced in a controlled fashion, have sizes of 0.1 nm to thousands of nanometers, or, one Angstrom to one micron.
-There is thus an overlap with "microtechnology" at the micrometer size scale.
+What are the limits to miniaturization and how small a device can be made?
+Any device must be composed of atoms, whose sizes are of the order of 0.1 nm.
+Here, the term "nanotechnology" will be associated with human-designed working devices in which some essential element(s), produced in a controlled fashion, have sizes of 0.1 nm to thousands of nanometers, or, 1 Å to 1 $\mu$ m.
+There is thus an overlap with "microtechnology" at the micrometer-size scale.
 Microelectronics is the most advanced present technology, apart from biology, whose complex operating units are on a scale as small as micrometers.

-Although the literature of nanotechnology may refer to nanoscale machines, even "self-replicating machines built at the atomic level" [1], it is admitted that an "assembler breakthrough" [2] will be required for this to happen, and no nanoscale machines presently exist.
-In fact, scarcely any micrometer μm scale machines exist either, and it seems that the smallest mechanical machines readily available in a wide variety of forms are really on the millimeter scale, as in conventional wristwatches.
-(To avoid confusion, note that the prefix "micro" is sometimes applied, but never in this book, to larger scale techniques guided by optical microscopy, such as "microsurgery".)
+Even though the literature of nanotechnology may refer to nanoscale machines, even "self-replicating machines built at the atomic level" [1], it is admitted that an "assembler breakthrough" [2] will be required for this to happen, and no nanoscale machines presently exist.
+In fact, scarcely any micrometer-scale machines exist either, and it seems that the smallest mechanical machines readily available in a wide variety of forms are really on the millimeter scale, as in conventional wristwatches.
+(To avoid confusion, note that the prefix "micro" is sometimes applied, but never in this textbook, to larger scale techniques guided by optical microscopy, such as "microsurgery.")

-The reader may correctly infer that Nanotechnology is presently more concept than fact, although it is certainly a media and funding reality.
-That the concept has

-Nanophysics and Nanotechnology: An Introduction to Modern Concepts in Nanoscience.
-Second Edition.
-Edward L. Wolf great potential for technology, is the message to read from the funding and media attention to this topic.
+The reader may correctly infer that nanotechnology is presently more concept than fact, although it is certainly a media and funding reality.
+The fact that the concept has great potential for technology is the message to read from the funding and media attention to this topic.